Modern Foreign Languages Introduction

 We study a Spanish text in each year at A Level.
 In year 12, our chosen text is La Casa de Bernarda Alba by Garcia Lorca and in year 13 we study Como agua para chocolate by Laura Esquivel.

-We offer our students the opportunity to take an extra GCSE in community languages: Polish, Spanish, Portuguese, German, Arabic, Chinese, Urdu, Italian, Panjabi, Japanese…
+We offer our students the opportunity to take an extra GCSE in community languages: Polish, Spanish, Portuguese, German, Arabic, Urdu, Italian, Panjabi, Japanese.

 Events

-To promote languages, we organise several events throughout the year:
+To promote languages, we organize several events throughout the year:

 EU Languages Day is celebrated on 26 September.
-In 2022 this was celebrated through whole school worship and a European flag competition and a treasure information hunt for year 7 students.
+In 2022 this was celebrated through whole school worship and a European flag competition and in 2024 a treasure information hunt was organized for year 7 students.

 For KS3 students throughout the year we celebrate a variety of French and Spanish festivals, through learning about them in lessons to events and activities for students to participate in at lunch times.

-Students in year 8 have the opportunity to have a pen pal from “Le Cèdre collège” in Rouen.
-In previous years, the students from the French school have been and visited Churchmead for a day.
+Students in year 8 and 9 have the opportunity to have a pen pal from “Le Cèdre collège” in Rouen.
+In previous years, most recently 2023, the students from the French partner school have been and visited Churchmead for a day.